-The literal labour of his mother’s love is emphasised through the repeated verb uses, ‘chopping, slicing… scrubbing’.
+The literal labor of his mother’s love is emphasized through the repeated verb uses, ‘chopping, slicing… scrubbing’.
 The use of asyndeton, purposely avoiding connectives, leads this list to seem almost endless.
 Jenkins presents the idea that his mother worked hard, showing love ‘the only way she knew’.

 Lines 8 – 11

 Within these lines, Jenkins focuses on the sentimental value of objects that his mother had collected over her life.
 The double repetition of the ‘ring’ within lines 8+9 focuses on their sentimental wealth above other objects.
 Whereas ‘snapshots’ have begin to ‘fade’, and a wealth of ‘long-forgotten things’ have amassed, these rings remain a symbol of her love, something which she treasures above all.

 From the time we took a holiday “abroad”)

 The encapsulation of lines 11-12 within brackets furthers the previous lines’ suggestion of the fading importance of sentimental objects.
 For Jenkins’ mother, these objects have become less important over her life, but still bare a sense of sentimentality, which is why she has kept them.
 Yet, for Jenkins, alien to the memories associated with each object, they fade into nothing, being encased in forgettable bracket punctuation.

 But lately had never been without, as if